pmeeny/CI-MS1-RestaurantWebsite/README.md

 # Lilys Restaurant

-One or two paragraphs providing an overview of your project.
-This project is a website for a restauarant
+This project is a website for a restauarant, it showcases the restaurant menu, team, awards and allows the user to book a table.

 Essentially, this part is your sales pitch.